 A vehicle will not be necessary on our resort.
 If you do drive here, you can park the car on the resort and will be asked to provide staff with your keys for safekeeping.
 Once you discharge from the residential level of care, you will be given access to your vehicle and can utilize it while in the partial hospitalization and intensive outpatient levels of care.

 During the pre-admission process, a detailed list of items to bring and items to leave at home will be provided to you and reviewed by the admissions coordinator.
 But here is an overview of what to expect:

-Honey Lake Clinic has a beautiful campus so walking to various activities will be common.
+- Honey Lake Clinic is a scenic lakeside resort, so walking to various activities will be common.
 Bring good walking shoes, sneakers for the gym, and sandals.
 No high heels, please.

-We will go to a small church on Sunday mornings and Wednesday evenings, where attire is casual.
-You can wear whatever you are comfortable in or used to.
+- We will go to a small church on Sunday mornings and Wednesday evenings, where attire is casual.
+You can wear whatever you are comfortable with or used to.

-We do have a pool, sauna, hot tub, and a gym, so workout/exercise clothes and a bathing suit are important.
+- We do have a pool, sauna, hot tub, and gym, so workout/exercise clothes and a bathing suit are important.

-As Christian men and women, we want to honor God and each other in how we present ourselves, including with our clothes.
-Please avoid wearing clothes that are too short, revealing, tight, have vulgar or disrespectful language or graphics, or glorify alcohol or drugs.
+- As Christian men and women, we want to honor God and each other in how we present ourselves, including with our clothes.
+Please avoid wearing clothes that are too short, revealing, or tight, that have vulgar or disrespectful language or graphics, or that glorify alcohol or drugs.

 Honey Lake Clinic has a complete state-of-the-art fitness center that includes the latest aerobic and anaerobic equipment.

 No, you don’t need to bring cash with you.
 However, if you do, it will be kept in the safe.
 You may need a credit or debit card if you are planning to schedule your return trip home from Honey Lake Clinic or are a self-payer who needs to be able to purchase medication.